Charlettebauer/Charlettebauer/README.md

 ❤️ My desire has always been trying to figure out ways to help people.
 I've decided it doesn't always have to be a grand gesture but consistent small acts of kindness matter just as much!

 🌼 I would love to hear from you!
-Reach out to me on .
+Reach out to me on Linkedin at https://www.linkedin.com/in/charlettebauer/.